Inglewood, California: Rise of Latino population

-In the 2000 census, blacks made up 47%t of the city's residents (53,060 people), and Latinos comprised 46% (51,829), but the Census Bureau estimated that in 2007, the percentage of blacks had declined to 41% (48,252) and that Latinos were at 52.5% (61,847).
+In the 2000 census, Black Americans made up 47% of the city's residents (53,060 people), and Latinos comprised 46% (51,829), but the Census Bureau estimated that in 2007, the percentage of Black Americans had declined to 41% (48,252) and that Latinos were at 52.5% (61,847).
 The white population declined from 19 (21,505) to 17.7% (20,853).

 That year, though, only one of the city's five city council members was Latino: Jose Fernandez.
 No Latinos were on the five-member board of education.

 Religious history

 In 2007, the area served by the Inglewood post office (including Lennox) had 98 churches, temples, mosques, chapels and other houses of worship, according to the AreaConnect.com website.

 The first church service was held on April 22, 1888, in the Inglewood House hotel on Commercial Street (today's La Brea Avenue), popularly called Mrs. Belden's Boarding House, when Inglewood had only 300 residents and 112 registered voters.
 Later, services were in Bucephalus Hall, but eventually the congregation moved to Hyde Park, which left Inglewood with no church.
 On January 19, 1890, Inglewood's first permanent church – Presbyterian – was established on Market Street.
 A bit later, the [United] Brethren constructed a building on South Market Street.

 In 1907, a group of Episcopalians began services in a private home, and a few years later, the first Catholic services were held in Bank Hall.
 In 1910, the Presbyterians moved their two buildings, a sanctuary and a manse, to the corner of Grevillea and Nutwood "because the streetcars [on Market Street] were so noisy and threw so much dust and sand fleas in the windows."

-In 1923, St. John Chrysostom Catholic Church was founded.
-The current church at the intersection of Centinela and Florence was built in 1959 and is the tallest point in the city.
-It is the largest congregation in the city, consisting of almost 10,000 registered families.
-Next door is St. John Chrysostom School, educating children since 1927 from prekindergarten through eighth grade.

-The Methodists had built a structure at Manchester and La Brea, but in 1940, they moved to a new building at Kelso and Spruce.